SOURCE — 4 min

 Immune Support

-The next time you feel a sniffle coming on, consider taking your dog to the park or going for a walk through your neighborhood – it may give your immune system the boost it needs!
-Research shows that walking and other forms of exercise enhance immunity by: [7]
+The next time you feel a sniffle coming on, consider taking your dog to the park or going for a walk through your neighborhood – it may give your immune system the boost it needs!* Research shows that walking and other forms of exercise may enhance immunity by supporting healthy levels of natural killer cells and neutrophils* Staying active is especially important in your later years because it helps to support immune function as you age.*[7]

 Improved Balance and Posture

 Researchers observed that women between the ages of 65 and 74 significantly improved their walking form and posture after participating in a 12-week Nordic walking program.
-[8] As a result, the women also reduced their risk of falling as they age.
+[8] As a result, the women showed improved stability and mobility.*

 Social Engagement

 One of the best ways to stay motivated and get yourself out for walks regularly is to join a walking club or hiking group.
-Walking with others gives you a chance to socialize, meet new people, and explore new routes that you may not feel safe walking by yourself.
+Walking with others gives you a chance to socialize, meet new people, and explore new routes that are safer to navigate when with someone else.

-Socializing is good for your mental health and research shows that turning your walk into a social engagement lowers your risk of depression.
-[1] Walking with a group may also increase your walking speed.
+Socializing is good for mental health, and research shows that turning your walk into a social engagement supports overall health and vitality.* [1] Walking with a group may also increase your walking speed.

-There are so many different ways that you can build walking into your life, including solo trekking, walking clubs, Nordic pole walking, speed walking, hiking, dog walking, and many more.
-However you do it, walking is a sure way to improve your overall health and fitness – and maybe even your social life.
+There are many different ways to integrate walking into your life, including solo trekking, walking clubs, Nordic pole walking, speed walking, hiking, dog walking, and many more.
+No matter your preference, walking is a simple way to support overall health, fitness, and even social well-being.*